 Market Map

 Are our users painkiller customers (urgent need) or vitamin (nice-to-have)?
 Every respondent plotted on Productive Best × Quality of Life.
 Bubble size = respondent count at that score.
-Segments use a composite pain score (sum of both deficits) — diagonal bands, not arbitrary quadrants.
+Segments use a composite pain score (sum of both deficits) — severity-first: pain ≥ 6 is "drowning" (both impaired), pain 4–5 gets directional sub-types.

 Painkiller